Russell Gardens, New York: Road

-Northern Boulevard (New York State Route 25A) passes through the hamlet and forms part of its northern boundary.
-Other major roads include Great Neck Road and Middle Neck Road.
+Northern Boulevard (New York State Route 25A) passes through the village and forms its southern boundary.
+Other major roads include Clent Road, Middle Neck Road (CR 11), and Wensley Drive.

 Rail

 There are no train stations located within the village.
 The nearest Long Island Rail Road stations are Great Neck and Little Neck on the Port Washington Branch.

 Bus

 The n20G bus route travels along Northern Boulevard and Middle Neck Road through Russell Gardens.
 This bus line is operated by Nassau Inter-County Express (NICE).
 Additionally, NICE's n20h, n21, n25, and n26 bus routes run through a small section of the northwestern portion of the village, along Middle Neck Road.

 Utilities

 Natural gas

 National Grid USA provides natural gas to homes and businesses that are hooked up to natural gas lines in Russell Gardens.

 Power

 PSEG Long Island provides power to all homes and businesses within Russell Gardens.